porres/pd-cyclone/README.md

 It is now possible to build cyclone for Pd Vanilla or libpd using CMake.
 CMake is a cross-platform, open-source build system.
 CMake is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles and workspaces that can be used in the compiler environment of your choice.
 This allows native compilation on Windows (Microsoft Visual Studio), Linux (GCC) and macOS (XCode).

-* Dependencies
+* Dependencies:

-    - CMake: You can download CMake for your platform [here](https://cmake.org).
+    - CMake: You can download for your platform [here](https://cmake.org).
     - Only on Windows: pthreads library
     - Pure-data or libpd: sources and binaries.